Prevent Relapse Through an Aftercare Plan

 While creating an aftercare plan should be individualized based on specific client needs, you may still be unsure what this entails.
-To understand aftercare, it can also help to understand what it is not.

 - Aftercare is not a one-on-one session once per month to check in.
 Though ongoing individual therapy can be part of an aftercare plan, it is not the whole plan.

 - Aftercare is not just sending the client to a peer support group meeting once a week or less.
 There need to be many aspects to a full plan.

 - Aftercare is not a straight line out of rehabilitation.
 Relapse may occur, and part of aftercare planning is learning how to deal with relapse if it does happen.